 Telehealth is critical to the future of health care, which is why the AMA continues to lead the charge to aggressively expand telehealth policy, research and resources to ensure physician practice sustainability and fair payment.

-The AMA helps guide physicians, practices and health systems in optimizing and sustaining telehealth at their organizations through the AMA Telehealth Immersion Program.
-The program builds on The Telehealth Initiative and is part of the AMA STEPS Forward™ Innovation Academy, which enables physicians to learn from peers and experts and discover ways to implement time-saving practice innovation strategies.
+The AMA helps guide physicians, practices and health systems in optimizing and sustaining telehealth at their organizations through the AMA Future of Health Immersion Program.
+The program is part of the AMA STEPS Forward® Innovation Academy, which provides physicians, care teams and health care leaders with time-saving practice innovation strategies that promote professional satisfaction, the efficient use of technology, practice sustainability and quality patient care.

-The AMA’s “2021 Telehealth Survey Report” (PDF) found that 98% of neurologists used telehealth.
+The AMA’s most recent telehealth survey (PDF) found that 98% of neurologists used telehealth.
 Here’s how:

 Dr. Busis said that a hybrid of in-person care and telehealth is the future of chronic care management in neurology.
 Three speakers who focused on different subspecialties of neurological care took deep dives into how they have incorporated telemedicine into their practices.